flutter/website/src/deployment/windows.md

 [Codemagic CI/CD][codemagic] uses the [`msix` pub package][msix package] to package Flutter Windows Desktop applications.

-For Flutter applications, either the [Codemagic UI][codemagicuimicrosoftstore] or [codemagic.yaml][codemagicyamlmicrosoftstore] can be used to provide minimal information to create the package.
-Additional options can be configured using the aforementioned package.
-In addition, Codemagic makes it possible to build Flutter Windows Desktop applications without a Windows device.
+For Flutter applications, either the [Codemagic Workflow Editor][cmworkfloweditor] or [codemagic.yaml][cmyaml] can be used to package the application and deploy to Microsoft Partner Center.
+Additional options (e.g. architecture) can be configured using the aforementioned package.

 For publishing, Codemagic uses the [Partner Center submission API][partnercenterapi]; thus, Codemagic requires [associating the Azure Active Directory and Partner Center accounts][azureadassociation].